lepperm/Learning-Log/_posts/blog/2020-08-27-risk-mitigation-in-planning-learning.md

 To shift from theory to the specifics of Learning Log, my **action** is to log and prioritize my development learning and notes for the **objective** of obtaining employment in a new career field.

-This objective has a somewhat nebulous external time limit, as there have been mentions of layoffs at work.
+This objective has a nebulous external time limit.
 Additionally, the sooner the objective is achieved, the sooner my personal learning efforts will be aligned with my career, and I can spend an exponential amount of time learning the material and developing my skills.

 (For the record, web learning has also been for personal enjoyment and self-actualization, but that's a difficult target to measure and therefore more of a bonus in the context of this discussion.)